Some useful notes regarding the Real Life American 1950s.

 All that said, the common subversion isn't really any more accurate, at least not for women (men weren't as thoroughly tracked).
 Though of course there were many people in Real Life who acted like that, they were nowhere near as common as many 1970s+ portrayals of 1950s-era teenage life would have you think.
 The 1950s era was not, as often portrayed, just modern behavior with more hypocrisy, there really was significant differences between 1950s sexual behavior (especially for high-school aged people) and today's.
 Less than 15% of women who came of age (18 years old) between 1948-1955 had had premarital sex by the time they were 18, less than 25% for those between 1956-61.
 The median age for for first premarital sex for men and women turning 15 in 1954-63 was 20.4 years old (it would be a bit older for women alone), by comparison for marriage for the 1950s, the average age was only 20.3.
 The Sexual Revolution of the (late) 1960s to 1970s of course changed all of this, with people having more premarital sex and doing so younger.

-As for health, most birth defects couldn't be diagnosed before birth, and nobody knew what caused most of them.
-Nobody had a clue that smoking, drinking, or poor diet could be a problem (advanced maternal age was understood to be an issue, but why hadn't yet been studied in-depth).
+As for health: To begin with, most birth defects couldn't be diagnosed prenatally, and nobody knew what caused most of them.
+Nobody had a clue that smoking, drinking, or poor diet during pregnancy could be a problem, either (advanced maternal age was understood to be an issue, but why hadn't yet been studied in-depth).
 There were no surfactants or other treatments for very premature babies; a lot of hospitals didn't even have incubators.
-It wasn't unusual in the least for a couple to lose a child at or around birth.
-And not just poor or middle-class families: many famous power couples (like the John F. Kennedys) lost children at birth or soon afterwards.
+Thus it wasn't unusual in the least for a couple to lose a child at or around birth, notably the John F. Kennedys.

-Giving birth to a live but disabled child tended to be seen as overwhelming.
+This lack of parental preparation meant giving birth to a disabled child was inevitably a shock that tended to be seen as overwhelming.
 Conditions like Downs Syndrome were so poorly understood, and hence the necessary education and facilities for caring for one in-home were so few, that it was fairly common for families to simply institutionalize the child for its lifetime — sometimes going so far as to tell their families that s/he had died.

 Epidemic disease was a fact of life, especially polio, or "infantile paralysis".
 Some people died, while others were disabled for life — this was the era in which the "iron lung", basically a mobile life-support unit, was invented.
-Against this backdrop, vaccines were rightly seen as a literal Godsend (Dr Jonas Salk's 1955 announcement of the release of the first effective polio vaccine was a international media spectacle and the event was met with a level of spontaneous celebration not seen since VE/VJ-Day), and people rushed to make sure their children were vaccinated the moment a new one was released.
-It was considered stupid to the point of mental disability to not get your kids vaccinated as soon as humanly possible.
+Against this backdrop, vaccines were understandably seen as a literal Godsend; Dr Jonas Salk's 1955 announcement of the release of the first effective polio vaccine was a international media spectacle and the event was met with a level of spontaneous celebration not seen since VE/VJ-Day.
+Parents rushed to make sure their children were vaccinated the moment a new one was released.
 It of course helped that the average older Fifties adult likely still had vivid memories of the 1918 Spanish Flu pandemic.

 Nobody particularly worried about kids overdosing on sugar or rotting their teeth with it: meals were generally healthy to begin with.
 The emphasis — especially for women — was on avoiding "sweets" because they put on weight, not out of any particular nutritional concern.

-A heart attack meant a relatively honorable death — after all, everyone "knew" that heart attacks were caused by working too hard or being under too much stress.
-The other most common cause of death, though, wasn't as honorable.
-As per birth defect, nobody knew what exactly caused cancer so they were free to assume it had to do with suspect hygiene or other unclean habits.
+A heart attack or stroke ("apoplexy") meant a relatively honorable death — after all, everyone "knew" they were caused by working too hard or being under too much stress.
+The other most common deadly disease, though, was still shrouded in uncomfortable mystery.
+As per birth defect, nobody knew what exactly caused cancer, so they were free to assume it had to do with suspect hygiene or other unclean habits (certainly not that new and sciency 'atomic energy', which as every 50's drive-in moviegoer knew only made you bigger and stronger, not the other way around!).
 Patients often weren't told that they had cancer... although most of them probably guessed by all the whispering that went on around their hospital beds.

 You had to go to the public school the school board designated for your area unless your parents could afford private school.
 Fewer than 1% of American kids went to private school.
 (In many places in Canada, private schools were actually illegal at this point.)
 Schools were often openly segregated by race.
 White schools tended to have better quality than black schools.

 The cross-country car vacations that every Fifties movie shows were common — but most families only went on a real vacation every few years.
 They simply couldn't afford to do so every year.
-(And the reason that they went by car is that air was too expensive.)
+They went by car as air travel, still in its relative infancy, was too expensive.

 Another pride and joy of many a Fifties man was his stereo system.
 At this point, of course, all recordings were on vinyl, but people competed with each other to see who had the best fidelity, the best speakers, the best turntable... the best needles for the turntable...
 They even bought records (these things sold by the million) designed solely to test their systems — things that reproduced the test pattern beep or weird buzzing sounds.

-Most people in the early Fifties didn't watch television regularly — either TV hadn't reached their city or they simply couldn't afford the expensive sets.
+Most people in the early Fifties didn't watch television regularly — either TV hadn't reached their city or they simply couldn't afford it.
 (A TV set, and it was always called a "set", cost almost as much as a car at first.)
-If they did own a set it was usually black and white.
-Color TV sets were generally more expensive.
-TV set ownership became more popular in the mid to late 1950s as stations sprouted up and the price of sets went down.
+TV set ownership became more popular in the mid to late 1950s as stations sprouted up and the price of sets went down, but even then was usually in black-and-white.
+As the decade wore on color TV became the expensive, and often touchy, cutting-edge technology.

 The networks generally only provided programming for certain times of day: quiz shows, newscasts, sitcoms and dramas at night and soaps during the afternoon.
 The rest of the time, stations either signed off (they all signed off at night, for a number of reasons), broadcast sporting events, or played old movies.
 Most had a local kids' show, whose host often doubled as the local evening news anchor.
 For more information, see the ANSI Standard Broadcast TV Schedule.